Profile

 Career Focus:

-Psychoanalysis; eating problems; body activism; emotional literacy; gender issues; psychotherapy, the practice of psychoanalysis, the analysand-analyst relationship.
+Psychoanalysis; eating problems; body activism; emotional literacy; gender; psychotherapy; the practice of psychoanalysis; the therapy relationship

 Biography

-Susie Orbach developed her interest in psychology via the feminist ideas that emerged from the 1960s civil rights movement and 1970s second wave feminism.
-In 1972, Orbach obtained her BA in the then-nascent field of Women’s Studies from the City University of New York (CUNY).
-It was during these formative years that Orbach came to recognize the importance of studying the internalized, psychological factors that, as she puts it “… incline us to not act in our own self-interest”.
-She reflects that her CUNY experience enabled her to see that patriarchy does not only exist “out there” but was also enacted when her peers had to "accommodate to the ways in which their lives, their thoughts, their imaginations, their longings, their desires, [were] structured…by their class position, their geography, their gender, their race and their general background.”
-Despite being critical of its formulations of gender, Orbach saw psychoanalysis as a key analytic tool for exploring these internalized structures.
+Susie Orbach developed her interest in psychology via the ideas that emerged from the 1960s civil rights movement and 1970s second wave feminism.
+In 1972, Orbach obtained her BA in the then nascent field of Women’s Studies from the City University of New York (CUNY).
+It was during these years that Orbach came to recognize the importance of studying the internalized, psychological factors that, as she puts it “… incline us to not act in our own self-interest”.
+She reflects that her experiences in women’s groups showed that patriarchy does not only exist “out there”, it was also enacted as we have to accommodate to the ways in which lives, thoughts, imaginations, longings, desires, are structure by class position, geography, gender, race and parental backgrounds.”

-During this time, Orbach also began writing for non-academic audiences, culminating in her pioneering book, Fat is a Feminist Issue (1978).
-This classic work explores the meaning of ‘fat’ and ‘thin’, and how eating problems affect and are affected by psychological, cultural, and economic factors.
-As her own ideas have developed, she has since updated and elaborated these thoughts in subsequent works including Hunger Strike (1986), On Eating (2002), and Bodies: Big Ideas/Small Books (2009, revised 2019).
+During these years, Orbach also began writing for non-academic audiences.
+Her pioneering book, Fat is a Feminist Issue (1978), went on to spawn self-help groups with Spare Tyre Theatre Company who created witty musicals about its ideas such as the meaning of ‘fat’ and ‘thin’, and how eating problems affect and are affected by psychological, cultural, and economic factors, why women’s bodies are a site of attack.
+As her own ideas have developed, she has elaborated these thoughts in subsequent works including Hunger Strike (1986), On Eating (2002), and the award-winning Bodies (2009).

-In 1981, Orbach, Eichenbaum, and Carol Bloom co-founded the Women's Therapy Centre Institute in New York.
-Initially offered as a lecture series at the New York Academy of Science, the series transitioned into group training sessions on how to work with women in therapy, and finally became a full-fledged therapeutic training centre.
-After establishing the Women’s Therapy Centre Institute, Orbach returned to London to raise a family and to focus on her private psychotherapy practice.
-She had a column in The Guardian for 10 years.
+In 1981, Orbach, Eichenbaum, and Bloom co-founded the Women's Therapy Centre Institute in New York.
+Initially offered as a lecture series at the New York Academy of Science, the series transitioned into a fully-fledged postgraduate training centre.
+In 1984, Susie returned to London.
+She continued to see people in therapy, to write and lecture.
+For ten years she had a column in The Guardian for which she still writes.

 Orbach’s drive to share her unique perspectives manifests not only in her writing, but through her dedication to activism and her focus on policy.
-She believes that employing a political perspective is incredibly beneficial to holistically understanding how people and political factors intersect.
-She has denounced oppressive systems such as the fast fashion industry, cosmetic surgery apps, and the food and diet industries.
-In 2002, she co-originated the Dove Campaign for Real Beauty and maintains a consulting relationship with the company.
-She has advocated at the governmental level through government reports including “Two for the Price of One,” on body image for pregnant and postpartum people.
-She has also been involved in campaigns and initiatives such as AnyBody/Endangered Bodies, which aims to counteract body hatred, and “Antidote” which aims to assist in people’s development of emotional literacy.
+She has critiqued the fast fashion industry, cosmetic surgery apps, the food and diet industries for undermining girls and women’s relationship to their selves.
+This of course has now extended to boys and men and trans people as these industries offer solutions to problems she believes they have instigated.
+In 2002, she co-originated the Dove Campaign for Real Beauty.
+She has sat an expert on Government committees and co-authored HMSO reports including “Two for the Price of One” on body image for pregnant and postpartum people.
+She has also been involved in campaigns and initiatives such as AnyBody/Endangered Bodies (2002–2018), which aims to counteract body hatred, and “Antidote”, which aims to assist in people’s development of emotional literacy.

-Orbach continues to share her insights through her career as a psychotherapist, consultant, and supervising psychotherapist at a variety of medical and educational institutions.
+Orbach continues to share her insights through her career as a psychotherapist, writer, supervising psychotherapist at a variety of medical and educational institutions.
 She does not view what she does as a singular ‘career,’ but as an all-encompassing lens through which she interacts with the world.
-Her vocational endeavors have been and continue to be a testament to her belief that psychology and feminism have the capacity to create meaningful change at the governmental, interpersonal, and individual levels.
+Her vocational endeavours have been and continue to be a testament to her belief that psychology and feminism have the capacity to create meaningful change at the governmental, interpersonal, and individual levels.

 by Victoria Weigand & Zoë Martin (2022)